iamhsk/microwave-rails/README.md

-# microwave-rails-chef
+# microwave-rails
-Microwave MVC provides basic templates for different tech stacks so you can quickly get started with web development.
+Microwave MVC provides basic, cross-platform-compatible templates for different tech stacks so you can quickly get started with web development.

 #### What you get out of this Microwave:
 * Ruby 2.2 & Rails 4.2